theopavlove/obsidian-dynamic-outline/README.md

 # Dynamic Outline

-This plugin for [Obsidian](https://obsidian.md/) creates a simple yet convenient floating table of contents for your notes that saves you space in the sidebar.
+This [Obsidian](https://obsidian.md/) plugin displays a floating table of contents for your notes, freeing up space in the sidebar.

 ![](./assets/dynamic-outline-cover.png)